Planned Parenthood Southwest Ohio Region, et al. v. DeWine, et al.

 In the interim, the U.S. Food and Drug Administration announced (on March 30, 2015) a label change for Mifepristone which categorizes the formerly “off label” use as a permitted protocol.
 This announcement effectively mooted the litigation.
 After a status conference for May 5, 2016, the plaintiffs agreed to dismiss the remaining claim.

 On July 7, 2016, we filed a Motion for Attorney Fees and Costs.
 On August 19, 2016, Defendants filed their responses in opposition to our Motion, and on October 14, 2016, we filed our Reply.

+On March 29, 2017 the Court held a hearing on our motion for attorney fees.
 On July 21, 2017, the Court granted our Motion for Attorney Fees and Costs, and ordered us to provide further evidence in support of the amount we had requested.
 We supplied this supplemental evidence.
-On August 18, 2017, Defendants filed notices with the Sixth Circuit Court of Appeals, indicating that they plan to appeal the Judge’s July 21 order.
+On August 18, 2017, Defendants DeWine and Deters (in the office of the original Defendant Allen) filed notices of appeal in the Sixth Circuit, indicating that they planned to appeal the Judge’s July 21 order.

 On August 23, 2017, the appeals were docketed in the Sixth Circuit.
 On October 10, 2017, the State filed a motion to consolidate the two appeals, and on October 11 the Sixth Circuit consolidated them.
 The State requested an extension of time to file its brief, which is now due on December 6, 2017.
 Our brief is due on January 5, 2018.
 The State then moved for and received a second extension of time to file its brief, to January 19, 2018.